dymensionxyz/dymension/Contributing.md

 ### Errors

-80% of production code (especially in Go) is error handling, so doing errors well means 80% of the code is good.
+80% of production code (especially in Go) is error handling, so doing errors well means 80% of the code is good, which is a huge win.

 **Guidelines**